The Politics of Transparency and Accountability

 Work on transparency in the extractive industries (EI) has achieved important successes over the last two decades.
 For example, significant commitments to disclosure have been secured, the volume of publicly available information about critical activities has increased considerably, and norms around certain information being in the public domain have been established.
 There is also a growing library of use cases for this information.
 Nonetheless, important work remains to be done to translate these efforts into impact.

 Political context is crucial to determining the fate of transparency efforts.
 Therefore, grappling with political context more effectively will also be key to unlocking more of the potential impact of these efforts.
-Our intention with this project is to provide a foundation for both understanding and addressing the politics of extractive industry transparency in practice, starting with this discussion paper (the main elements of which are summarized in this PLUS Politics brief).
+Our intention with this project is to provide a foundation for both understanding and addressing the politics of extractive industry transparency in practice, starting with this discussion paper (the main elements of which are summarized in this PLUS Politics brief) and carrying on with a blog series drawing on reflections from others working in the field.

 The time is ripe for a focus on political contexts for two reasons: